dataflowr/website/modules/extras/invariant_equivariant.md

-@def title = "Invariant Equivaraint layers"
+@def title = "Invariant and Equivariant layers"
 @def hasmath = true

 # Invariant and equivariant layers with applications to GNN, PointNet and Transformers